Johnny Charro: Career

 Charro started singing professionally around 1973, starting off in a duo.
 His agent slotted him in the Elvis, Tom Jones look and sound which attracted a fair amount of female attention.
 In May 1977, Charro was filmed in Lakeland's Pit and Cart by WLCY-TV with a possibility of approval by the station and its representative, the film would be shown on an affiliate station in St. Petersburg.
 In April 1979, Charro was appearing at the Coach Paddock Supper Club Lounge.
-His two-week engagement there had begun on the 26th of March that year.
+His two-week engagement there had begun on 26 March that year.
 In November 1978, with his band, The Johnny Charro Review, they were appearing at the Hawaiian Inn's Aloha Lounge with an Elvis-tribute show having appeared since early October that year.
 Prior to that another Elvis tribute artist, Mr. Fatu was appearing at the lounge.

 Karen Deal, the wife of Jefferson Airplane singer Marty Balin, who was in Charro's band in the mid-1970s, died in November 2010.
 In May 2015, he was appearing at the American Legion Arlington Road Lounge in Tampa.